Edictum

 edictum.calls.allowedtool.nameIncremented on each allowed tool call

-edictum.calls.deniedtool.nameIncremented on each denied tool call
+edictum.calls.deniedtool.nameIncremented on each blocked tool call

 Setup: Grafana Cloud